 The Sony a6600 can record 4k video at up to 30 fps, though shooting in 4k / 30p incurs a slight crop on your footage, which means you may need to use a wider-angle lens or shorter focal length to achieve your intended framing.

-The Sony a6600 has great internal recording specs.
+4k internal recording specs are great on this camera.
 It can record fairly high-detail video files up to 100 Mbps.
 However, it's limited to 8-bit color depth, giving you less latitude when grading your videos.
 On the upside, it doesn't have a recording time limit, and it doesn't overheat while shooting 4k video continuously, which is great for longer recording sessions.

-The video quality on the Sony a6600 is great in 4k.
+Video quality is great in 4k.
 Videos look sharp and detailed, and the camera performs pretty well even in low light, with a fair amount of detail visible in darker areas of the image and minimal visual noise.

 Note: The auto white balance on this camera tends to be inconsistent, especially when shooting video.
 The color temperature can shift drastically, becoming very cold and blue when a subject approaches the camera before shifting back to a warmer tone as they move away again.
 It can be distracting, but you can set a fixed white balance value when shooting video to avoid it.

 Unfortunately, this camera has a slow sensor readout speed, resulting in very noticeable rolling shutter effects when panning the camera from side to side.
 Vertical lines like street lamps or buildings can look skewed or slanted, especially when moving the camera more quickly.